Evangjeli II Government: Activities

-On January 1931 The Cabinet of Evangjeli passed a censure law that classified public criticism of members of the assembly and against the King as a crime.
+In January 1931 The Cabinet of Evangjeli passed a censure law that classified public criticism of members of the assembly and against the King as a crime.
 The law came into force immediately and Nebil Cika, a reporter, which criticized the new law was put on trial by the government.

 The first economic policy of the new government was the implementation of the long-awaited land reform that would see the Albanian peasantry gain more arable land.
 At the time 1/3 of Albania's arable land was owned by less than 200 people and only 10% of its arable land was used for growing food.
 Although the law wouldn't be fully implemented until 1935 due to the government's lack of finances.

 Due to an earthquake in southern Albania and a harvesting failure, the government was forced to make a deal with Italy.
 The deal with Italy was unpopular by the Cabinet of Evengjeli and Zogu pressured him into resigning, effectively ending the second government of Evangjeli.